 Santa Monica Courthouse, located at 1725 Main Street in Santa Monica: Del Ray, Marina Del Ray, Culver City, Pacific Palisades, Brentwood, Bel-Air, Beverly Crest, Beverly Hills, Westwood, Santa Monica, Sawtelle, West Los Angeles, Century City, Pico-Robertson, Beverlywood, Cheviot Hills, Rancho Park, Venice, Mar Vista, and Palms.

-Norwalk Courthouse, located at12720 Norwalk Blvd in Norwalk: Pico Rivera, Whittier, La Habra Heights, La Mirada, Cerritos, Lakewood, Norwalk, Bellflower, Downey, Cudahy, Walnut Park, Huntington Park, Bell Gardens, Vernon, West Whittier-Los Nietos, Santa Fe Springs, South Whittier, East La Mirada, Cerritos, Artesia, Bell, Maywood, and South Gate.
+Conduct that occurs in Norwalk that would justify a restraining order can be filed at the Norwalk Courthouse, located at12720 Norwalk Blvd in Norwalk.
+The Norwalk Courthouse handles restraining orders requests in the following areas: Pico Rivera, Whittier, La Habra Heights, La Mirada, Cerritos, Lakewood, Norwalk, Bellflower, Downey, Cudahy, Walnut Park, Huntington Park, Bell Gardens, Vernon, West Whittier-Los Nietos, Santa Fe Springs, South Whittier, East La Mirada, Cerritos, Artesia, Bell, Maywood, and South Gate.

 Compton Courthouse, located at 200 West Compton Blvd., in Compton: Harbor Gateway, Carson, West Carson, Rancho Dominguez, Compton, Paramount, East Compton, West Compton, and Lynwood.

 Alhambra Courthouse, located at150 West Commonwealth in Alhambra: Duarte, Monrovia, Bradbury, Arcadia, Sierra Madre, East Pasadena, East San Gabriel, Monterey Park, Alhambra, South San Gabriel, Rosemead, San Gabriel, San Pasqual, Mayflower village, South El Monte, Whittier Narrows, North El Monte, Temple City, Angeles Crest, Altadena.

 The Burbank Courthouse us located at 300 East Olive, in Burbank.
 Glendale, Burbank, Cases that would cause a restraining order to be filed at the Burbank Courthouse would occur in: La Canada Flintridge, La Crescenta, Montrose, Tujunga, Sunland, Shadow Hills, Lake view Terrace, Hansen Dam, Toluca Lake, Studio City, Valley Village, North Hollywood, Sun Valley.

 Chatsworth Courthouse, located at 9425 Penfield Ave, in Chatsworth: Chatsworth, Northridge, Porter Ranch, Mission Hills, Northridge, Panorama City, Arleta, Pacoima, Sylmar, Chatsworth Reservoir, San Fernando, North Hills.
 Always be sure to contact and experienced Chatsworth restraining order attorney if a restraining order has been filed against you or if you need to file a restraining order against another person.